Bob Kelly (rugby league)

+Early life

+Kelly was born in 1927 in Tullamore, Ireland.
+He served in the British Army towards the end of the Second World War, and later joined the military police.
+After he was demobbed, Kelly settled in Keighley, England, where his sister also lived.
+He played association football and Gaelic football for a local team before being persuaded to give rugby league a try.
+He played at amateur level for Eastwood Tavern and Victoria Park, and was later invited for a trial with the town's professional rugby league club, Keighley RLFC, signing a contract in 1951.

-Playing career
+Rugby league career

 Club career

 Kelly played right- in Keighley's 3-17 defeat by Wakefield Trinity in the 1951–52 Yorkshire Cup Final during the 1951–52 season at Fartown Ground, Huddersfield on Saturday 27 October 1951 in front of a crowd of 25,495.
 He was transferred to Wakefield Trinity in January 1953 in exchange for Harry Murphy.

 Kelly played left- and was captain in Wakefield Trinity's 23-5 victory over Hunslet in the 1956–57 Yorkshire Cup Final during the 1956–57 season at Headingley, Leeds on Saturday 20 October 1956 in front of a crowd of 31,147, and played left- in the 20-24 defeat by Leeds in the 1958–59 Yorkshire Cup Final during the 1958–59 season at Odsal Stadium, Bradford on Saturday 18 October 1958.

 Kelly played left- in Wakefield Trinity’s 17–12 victory over Australia in the 1956–57 Kangaroo tour of Great Britain and France match at Belle Vue, Wakefield on Monday 10 December 1956.